Calm1403/School-Notes/README.md

 indented text relates, and this structure applies to sub topics or asides within those topics.

-Even this read file adheres to the structure.
+This read file is an example.

 Text Width: